Hotel Pines

 The Hotel Pines is a historic commercial building at the northwest corner of West 5th and Main Streets in Pine Bluff, Arkansas.
-It is a large six-story, U-shaped masonry structure, with a two-story section filling the center of the U. The center section has a portico projecting over the sidewalk, with Classical Revival detailing and paired columns for support.
-Built in 1913, it operated as a hotel until 1970, and was Pine Bluff's grandest hotel.
+It is a large six-story, U-shaped masonry structure, with a two-story section filling the center of the U. The center section has a portico projecting over the sidewalk, featuring Classical Revival detailing and paired columns for support.
+Built in 1913, it operated as a hotel until 1970 and was Pine Bluff's grandest hotel.

 The building was listed on the National Register of Historic Places in 1979.